Solutions to Life’s Challenges Made Easy

 For the Overstressed

-Life is full of stressful moments, and you may have guessed that stress can affect your health, but do you know how much?
-Between 75% to 90% of all primary care visits are for stress-related health concerns, and 43% of all adults experience physical symptoms of stress.12 Stress affects our immune health, memory and concentration, heart health, sleep, digestion and more.13
+Life is full of stressful moments, and you may have guessed that stress can affect your health, but do you know by how much?
+Between 75% and 90% of all primary care visits are for stress-related health concerns, and 43% of all adults experience physical symptoms of stress.12 Stress affects our immune health, memory and concentration, heart health, sleep, digestion and more.13

 Why Omega-3 Fatty Acids for Stress?

-Omega-3 fatty acids fight back against many of the health concerns stress can provoke, plus they may boost your mood, reduce anxiousness, and increase your ability to handle stress.15 Reducing stress can be good for heart health too.
+Omega-3 fatty acids fight back against many of the health concerns stress can provoke, plus they may boost your mood, reduce anxiousness and increase your ability to handle stress.15 Reducing stress can be good for heart health too.
 Many studies have shown that maintaining an optimistic outlook and having a perceived higher purpose in life is associated with reduced risks of heart health concerns.16,17

-When we talk about omega-3 fatty acids, we’re talking about two fatty acids—EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
+When we talk about omega-3 fatty acids, we’re talking about two fatty acids: EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 Scientific studies show that both of these omega-3 fatty acids are essential for maintaining healthy brain function and may also help support learning and memory.18 Omega-3 fatty acids have also been linked with improved heart health and a host of other benefits including mood and vision support.19,20

 Our top-selling omega-3 supplement features molecularly-distilled fish oil and delivers 180 mg of EPA and 120 mg of DHA in each lemon-flavored softgel with no fishy taste or fishy burps later.

 This premium, award-winning supplement features life’sTM OMEGA, which delivers the highest concentration of EPA and DHA available in a plant-based product.
 This non-GMO, sustainably sourced, vegan omega-3 supplement is your premium antidote for everyday stress.